Step 1.2: Engage Key Stakeholders

 Overview

-As you build relationships, you can work together to identify the most effective mechanisms for engagement.
-Some groups will be more receptive to short surveys and online engagement, others may value one-on-one conversations or being in the room during the planning process.
-Regardless of the stakeholder, consistent follow-up to share results and explain how their input impacts the project is important.
+You can work with stakeholders to identify the most effective mechanisms for engagement.
+Some may be more receptive to short surveys and online engagement, others may value one-on-one conversations or being in the room during the planning process.
+Regardless of the community, consistent follow-up to share results and explain how their input impacts the project is important.

 Things to do: